TheIsaacDeVere/TheIsaacDeVere/README.md

 *`Referred to as Isaac/Izz by friends of mine.`*

+*`Founder & Chairman Of DeVere Enterprises`*

 " Live as you'll die tomorrow,  learn as you'll live forever. ".

 Hello, nice to meet ya.
 I am IsaacWDeVere, I have extensive knowledge in technology and **architecture**.
 I balance academics with my hobbies like developing and social media.
 Discord is my main platform.
-I'm a **Roblox game developer** and also an **online Therapist**.
+I'm a **Developer** and also an **Online Therapist**.
 I am so experienced that I can know what kind of person someone is by just reading few of their messages!
 If you need someone to talk to feel free to dm me anytime!
 Oh and I love jazz.

 | Languages  |
 | :--        |